ctmrbio/Amplicon_workflows/Convert_to_phylogeny.rst

 **STEP 6: Convert guppy output to R format (optional)**

 As mentioned above, many statistical operations can be perfomed within Guppy.
-However, if you wish to read he files kr.csv or unifrac.csv into R, some post-processing is needed.
-For the time being, this consists of a manual step and one automatic.
+However, if you wish to read he files kr.csv or unifrac.csv into R, some post-processing is needed to convert these space-separated awkward files into tab-separated symmetric distance matrices.
+This can be done with the following script, written in Python 3:

-The manual part:

- 1. Open the files into a text editor and replace all cases of "  " (2 spaces in a row) with a single one until there's none left

- 2. Remove all trailing spaces in the beginning and end of lines

- 3. Replace all spaces for tabs

-The automated part is done by the make_dist_mat.py script:

- $ make_dist_mat.py -i unifrac.csv > unifrac4R.tsv
+ $ convert_guppy_output.py -o kr4R.tsv kr.csv